tgame14/AppliedThermodynamics/README.md

 AlgorithmX2
 thatsIch
 M3gaFr3ak
+Blarghedy

-AbrarSyed for Helping me a whole Lot with configuring forge gradle Pahimar for making his build script open source for me to Copy parts :)
+AbrarSyed for Helping me a whole Lot with configuring forge gradle.

+Pahimar for making his build script open source for me to Copy parts :)

 Vswe For his tutorials

 And Mostly, Thanks to you, the player, i hope you enjoy this as much as i did Making it.